The Fiddler’s / Guitar Picker’s / Banjo Picker’s / Mandolin Picker’s Fakebook, by David Brody

 The fiddle book is in standard notation, while the other three are in tab.
 All four books, as far as I can tell, include suggested chords for each tune as well as the melody.
 I don’t think all four books contain all the same tunes, although I’m pretty sure there’s a fair amount of overlap.
 They all contain a wide variety of genres and styles, from Irish and Scottish to Western Swing, Southern Old-Time and French Canadian.
 There are discographies which list recordings of each tune.

-If I were to pick only one repertoire book for fiddle, it would be this one.
-It’s almost certainly not the best book for beginners, but it’s a great one to grow into.
+If I were to pick only one repertoire book for fiddle, it might be this one.
+It’s almost certainly not the best book for beginners, since the transcriptions are of particular recordings and include that player’s idiosyncrasies, but it’s a great one to grow into.
 I don’t know if that’s the case for the three other books, but I can definitely recommend the fiddle version.